codsen/codsen/packages/ranges-apply/readme.md

 ## Idea

-You compile an array of string slices, feed it to this library and it deletes/replaces them for you.
+You compile an array of string slices, feed it to this library, and it deletes/replaces them for you.

 First, make sure you found exact boundaries of the slice - preview it using `String.slice`: